 There are many reasons why an applicant would be deferred from a school during the early decision/early action application round.
 Sometimes the school just needs more information from the applicant to make an informed decision.

 Oftentimes a school wants the applicant to submit more information as the school year progresses.
-According to the Huffington Post, schools just want to give the student another chance to perhaps improve their grades or further their extracurricular involvement.
+According to the Huffington Post, schools want to give students another chance to perhaps improve their grades or further their extracurricular involvement.
 They don’t know what their regular decision pool of applicants will look like.
-By deferring you to those applicants, they can better decide if you are a good fit for the school and the incoming student body.
+By deferring you, they can better decide if you are a good fit for the school and the incoming student body.

-You should decide whether or not this school is still one of your top choices before taking any action.
+Deferred early decision applicants should first decide whether or not they still want to attend their top college.
 If this school has now been bumped on your list and another school has taken its place, you might want to evaluate how important it is to you to get accepted.
 If it isn’t a major priority, then you and your counselor can discuss your next course of action.

 There are a few key actions you need to take to increase your chances of being admitted if a school is still your top choice.
 For further insight, check out this article from a Harvard student that was also deferred.